-A common feature of most interpretation models discussed in this chapter is that they dissociate and externalize the traumatic subject of imperial defeats.
-That is, they attribute these defeats to someone else, rather than to their own religious-political community or its obvious head, Emperor Heraclius.
-The most convenient scapegoats were the long-deceased "tyrant" Phocas or the Jews, the perceived "eternal" adversaries of the Christian Empire.
+A common feature of most of the interpretative models discussed in this chapter is their dissociation and externalization of the traumatic subject of imperial defeats.
+That is, they attribute these defeats to an outside party rather than to their own religious-political community or its obvious head, Emperor Heraclius.
+The most convenient scapegoats are the long-deceased “tyrant” Phocas and the Jews, perceived as “eternal” adversaries of the Christian Empire.

-Another shared characteristic in numerous Eastern Roman representations of the troubled period of 610–626 is the manipulation of chronology and sequence of historical events, to which their authors frequently resort.
-This method was most commonly utilized by Middle Byzantine historiographers.
-While this significantly diminishes the historical reliability of their accounts, it sheds light on the historical conscience of their authors.
-It indicates their reluctance to face the uncomfortable fact of the Christian Empire's decades-long inability to effectively defend itself against the “pagan”, i.e. inherently inferior, enemy.
+Another tactic common to numerous Eastern Roman representations of the troubled period of 610-626 is the manipulation of chronology and sequence of historical events.
+This method was most frequently used by Middle Byzantine historiographers.
+While significantly diminishing the reliability of their historical accounts, it sheds light on the historical consciousness of their authors and indicates their reluctance to face the uncomfortable truth that for several decades the Christian Empire was unable to effectively defend itself against its inherently inferior “pagan” enemy.